5 Best Remote Transcription Jobs that Pay Well

 I have 1 son who is almost 14.
-Like I said, we homeschool and he plays select baseball so we are pretty busy.
+We homeschool and he plays select baseball so we are pretty busy.
 I love that I can take this work with me and work on it no matter where we are, even if it’s between games at a baseball tournament.

-I’ve heard many great things about the course and it’s nice to hear from someone who has taken the course first-hand.
+I’ve heard many great things about this transcribe anywhere course and it’s nice to hear from someone who has taken the course first-hand.

 3Play Media focuses on video captioning, audio description, translation, and subtitling.
 This company received a 4.5/5 star rating on Glassdoor.com with a pay range between $10 – $19 per hour, depending on your efficiency.
 Very good feedback except some have said that it lacked opportunity for advancement and occasional available work.

-Net Transcripts is the nation’s leading provider of Law Enforcement and Legal Transcription Services to government agencies.
+Net Transcripts is the nation’s leading provider of Law Enforcement and Legal Transcription jobs from home.
 This company received a 3.7/5 star rating on Glassdoor.com with a pay of $10 per hour.
 Mixed reviews from employees, some people enjoyed the work, and some complained about the lack of work.
 This company does require previous transcribing experience.

-The ONLY reason I’m recommending this company is that it doesn’t require any previous experience and could be a great way to gain some.
+The ONLY reason I recommend a work from home transcription job with Quicktate is that it doesn’t require any previous experience and could be a great way to gain some.
 This company received a 2.4/5 star rating on Glassdoor.com with a pay range of $3-$8 per hour.

 You Might Also Like: